Menu

 print(result["messages"][-1].content)

-Next up: we’ll use tool calling to build a full ReAct agent — one that reasons step by step before acting.
+Next up: we’ll use tool calling to build a full ReAct agent — one that reasons through each step before it acts.

 Frequently Asked Questions

-Can an LLM call multiple tools in one turn?
+Can the LLM fire off many tools in one turn?

 Yes.
-Models like GPT-4o and Claude support parallel tool calls.
-They send back several entries in the tool_calls list at once, and ToolNode runs all of them.
-This is faster than calling tools one at a time when they don’t depend on each other.
+Models like GPT-4o and Claude 3.5 can do parallel tool calls.
+They put several entries in the tool_calls list at once, and ToolNode runs them all.
+This is faster than one-by-one calls when the tools don’t depend on each other.

 python